 This included making healthy changes to the kiosk menu and promoting healthy options to users and visitors.
 Three opportunities for change were identified to make healthy changes sustainable including developing a healthier menu, displaying consistent health promoting messages around the facility and supporting the workforce during the implementation process.

 See how staff at the Twelve Apostles kiosk made healthy changes to the food and drink they sell with support from the Healthy Eating Advisory Service.

 It's all part of Parks Victoria’s motto, Healthy Parks Healthy People.

-The service also implemented healthy catering for staff meetings and events, and adopted an organisational policy to embed the changes.
+The health service also implemented healthy catering for staff meetings and events, and adopted an organisational policy to embed the changes.